realworldocaml/book/en/error-handling.md

 ```

 Here we use `assert false`, which means that the assert is guaranteed
 to trigger.
-In general, one can put an arbirary condition in the
+In general, one can put an arbitrary condition in the
 assertion.

 In this case, the assert can never be triggered because we have a